-How to Winterize Your Water Lines
+How to Winterize Your Water Lines in Utah

 Broken water lines result in enormous losses for property owners and tenants from water damage every year throughout cold climate regions.
 Preparing plumbing lines for cold weather can help prevent water leaks that occur when exposed to freezing temperatures (at or below 32 degrees Fahrenheit) causes water in lines to freeze, expand, increase pressure, and break the pipes.
 Winterizing your home’s water lines is essential to protect your home, your personal possessions, and the health and safety of everyone who lives in your house.
 Below is a set of step-by-step instructions for winterizing water lines in the house.

 What To Do Before You Winterize Water Pipes

 It’s not hard to learn how to winterize water lines in a house.
 To get started, first make a list of all plumbing lines and other parts inside and outside your home.
 Including all water faucets, valves, and other fixtures on the interior and exterior of the house.
 Then, perform each of the steps explained below, to winterize your home’s water lines.
 Check each step off your list as you complete it, to ensure that you don’t forget any of these critical tasks and end up needing professional pipe leak cleanup.